HeteroRAG: A Heterogeneous Retrieval-Augmented Generation Framework for Medical Vision Language Tasks: Introduction

 \section{Introduction}

-Large vision-language models (LVLMs) have made significant strides in integrating multimodal information and generating natural responses \cite{Chen2024a, Comanici2025, Bai2025}.
-Similarly, medical LVLMs (Med-LVLMs) show increasing promise for multimodal diagnosis and clinical decision support \cite{Chen2024, Lin2025, Xu2025}.
-However, despite these advances, current Med-LVLMs still struggle with critical challenges related to factual accuracy and reliability \cite{Sun2025, Xia2025}.
+Large vision-language models (LVLMs) have made significant strides in integrating multimodal information and generating natural responses \cite{Chen2024a, Chen2024c, Liu2024a, Comanici2025, Bai2025}.
+Similarly, medical LVLMs (Med-LVLMs) show increasing promise for multimodal diagnosis and clinical decision support \cite{Chen2024, Liu2024b, Lin2025, Xu2025}.
+However, despite these advances, current Med-LVLMs still struggle with critical challenges related to factual accuracy and reliability \cite{Sun2025, Xia2025}, which is essential in diagnosis \cite{Xiong2024, Li2025a}.
 This limitation poses serious risks in medical applications, where errors could lead to misdiagnosis or harmful treatment recommendations.

 To mitigate these limitations, recent scholarly efforts have prioritized multimodal retrieval-augmented generation (MMRAG) frameworks, which augment Med-LVLMs with medical knowledge to enhance diagnostic accuracy and epistemic reliability \cite{Ranjit2023, Sun2025, Choi2025, Shaaban2025}.
-Predominant methodologies employ multimodal retrievers, such as the medical modality-aware CLIP models, to retrieve relevant reports using input images, owing to the strong semantic similarity between medical imaging and textual reports \cite{Sun2025, Xia2024, Xia2025}.
-However, the training data used to enhance the modality awareness of these retrievers is typically limited to the training splits of only a few datasets.
-This constraint leads to inferior retrieval performance and irrelevant retrieved reports, undermining the factuality of the Med-LVLMs.
-Moreover, medical corpora, such as research articles, textbooks, and clinical guidelines, are crucial for enhancing the reliability of Med-LVLMs.
-However, the multimodal retrievers fail when applied to them, as they lack direct visual semantics and exhibit diverse linguistic characteristics.
-Current efforts \cite{Wu2025, Hamza2025} attempt cross-modality document retrieval using the original multimodal query.
-Though straightforward, they neglect the alignment between queries and corpus characteristics.
-One concurrent work, MIRA~\cite{Wang2025a}, which employs LLM-rewritten queries for improved clarity, still fails in tailored retrieval due to limited information presented in the rewriting prompt.
-In summary, current approaches fail to perform effective retrieval across heterogeneous sources, resulting in a significant knowledge gap and undermining the factuality and credibility of medical MMRAG systems.
+Predominant methodologies employ multimodal retrievers, such as the medical modality-aware CLIP models, to retrieve relevant reports using input images, owing to the strong semantic similarity between medical imaging and textual reports \cite{Sun2025, Xia2024, Xia2025}. \textbf{However, the training data used to enhance the modality awareness of these retrievers is typically limited to the training splits of only a few datasets.} This constraint leads to inferior retrieval performance and irrelevant retrieved reports, undermining the factuality of the Med-LVLMs.